MooersLab/biological-crystallography-voice-in/README.md

 I use the verb "expand" to expand acronyms.
 I use the verb "list" to list sets of causes.

 ### Test the commands
 Like other forms of computer code, test the Voice In commands to ensure you get the intended effect.
 The speed with which you vocalize a command has a significant impact.
 You may find that you have to verbalize the command at high speed to avoid inserting just the first word of the command rather than the entire command.

+## Contributions are welcome
+This project can benefit all biological crystallographers.
+It should be a community project.
+Make a pull request, post a issue, or send me e-mail with additions in csv format.